copy/v86/docs/archlinux.md

 (This document partly also applies to other Linuxes)

-Choosing an installer ISO img
+Choosing an installer ISO
 -------------------------

-At this point in time, [archlinux32](https://archlinux32.org) seems to work.
+Download Arch Linux 32 from  https://archlinux32.org.

 Basic installation using QEMU
 -----------------------